Subdivisions of the Polish–Lithuanian territories following the partitions

 Following three consecutive partitions of Poland carried out between 1772 and 1795, the sovereign state known as the Polish–Lithuanian Commonwealth disappeared from the map of Europe.
 In 1918 following the end of World War I, the territories of the former state re-emerged as the states of Poland and Lithuania among others.
 In the intervening period, the territory of the former Polish–Lithuanian Commonwealth was split between the Austrian Empire, the Kingdom of Prussia and the Russian Empire.
 These powers subdivided the territories that they gained and created new toponyms for the territories conquered.
 The subdivisions created were complicated by changes within those empires as well as by the periodic establishment of other forms of the quasi-Polish provinces led by a foreign head of state.

 The below subdivisions do not cover the administrative divisions of the French vassal state created by Napoleon - the Duchy of Warsaw.
 See subdivisions of the Duchy of Warsaw (1807–1815).
 For the administrative division of the Polish-Lithuanian Commonwealth before its final third partition, see subdivisions of the Polish–Lithuanian Commonwealth.
 For the subdivisions of the lands awarded to the Russian Empire, see subdivisions of Congress Poland (1815–1918) and History of the administrative division of Russia.
 For subdivisions of the lands awarded to the Kingdom of Prussia, see Provinces of Prussia.

 Austrian Partition

-The Austrian Empire, known from second half of the 19th century as the Austro-Hungarian Empire, annexed territories of the former Polish–Lithuanian Commonwealth in the First Partition (1772) and the Third Partition (1795).
+The Austrian Empire, known from the second half of the 19th century as the Austro-Hungarian Empire, annexed territories of the former Polish–Lithuanian Commonwealth in the First Partition (1772) and the Third Partition (1795).
 The territories obtained were subdivided into: